jaywink/ansible-socialhome/README.md

 Deploy [Socialhome](https://github.com/jaywink/socialhome) using Ansible.

-Role will also install Apache2 with a LetsEncrypt SSL certificate and a PostgreSQL database.
+Role will also install Apache2 with a LetsEncrypt SSL certificate and by default a PostgreSQL database (this can be disabled).

 Requirements
 ------------